 10. Add Sharing Buttons to Your Website

 Adding social media share buttons creates free advertising for e-commerce sites since people love to share photos of their purchases, meals, and events that they’ve attended.
 Include this feature on individual product pages, every blog post, and all relevant pages of your website.
-Be judicial here: adding too many buttons won’t help, so limit them to 3 for each page.
+Be judicial here: adding too many social media sharing buttons won’t help, so limit them to 3 for each page.

-11. Join Your Local Chamber of Commerce
+11. Join Your Local Chamber of Commerce to Grow Your Business

 With all the talk about the digital world we live in, it can be easy to forget face-to-face networking opportunities such as your local chamber of commerce.
 Members usually get business discounts, exclusive advertising and other exposure for their business, and the chance to meet other people in your community or industry.
 As a chamber of commerce member, you also have access to B2B mailing lists.

-12. Create a Drip Campaign
+12. Create a Drip Campaign for the Customer Base

 B2B marketers can increase sales by an average of 20 percent from making use of nurtured leads via a drip campaign.
 The customers who have purchased from you in the past are your very best prospects for future sales.
 Keep your business at the top of their minds by creating an automated series of emails that begins when they buy something from your site.
 Include tips to make the most out of your products, fun list articles that appeal to their interests, reminders for when it is time to reorder, and alerts to new sales or other deals.